-If you provide care to a friend or family member with dementia, you are entitled to have a Carer’s Assessment.
+If you care for a friend or family member with dementia, you are entitled to have a Carer’s Assessment.
 While this is your right, you may have to be quite forthright in requesting the assessment takes place.
-If you need any support on how to request this assessment from your council, please call the Admiral Nurse Dementia Helpline on 0800 888 6678.
+If you need any support on how to request this assessment from your council, you can contact the Admiral Nurse Dementia Helpline on 0800 888 6678 (Monday-Friday 9am-9pm, Saturday and Sunday 9am-5pm, every day except 25th December), email firstname.lastname@example.org, or book a phone or video appointment in our virtual clinics.

 The Carer’s Assessment is a process where your Local Authority or Local Council Social Services assess your individual needs as a carer.